 While the contract uses the term "temporary faculty," APSCUF endeavors to use "adjunct faculty" where possible.
 This term was chosen in response to a 2013 survey of temporary faculty in which respondents identified "adjunct" as their preferred title.
 We know every term has its own set of positive and negative associations.
 Our intent was to honor the majority preference.

-See our checklist for questions that every adjunct faculty (contractually referred to as temporary faculty) member should ask.
+See our checklist (updates coming soon) for questions that every adjunct faculty (contractually referred to as temporary faculty) member should ask.